How Does A Canal Lock Work?

 • Paddles (or sluices): These are small gates within the lock gates or beside the lock that control the flow of water into and out of the lock.

-• Cill: A ledge at the bottom of the lock, just inside the upper gates, which supports the gates and prevents the water from flowing back.
+• Cill: A ledge at the bottom of the lock, just inside the upper gates, which supports the gates and prevents the water from flowing back, and something you don’t want to snag your boat on.

 How Does A Canal Lock Work?
 A Step-by-Step Guide